CodePath-2022-Group-5/CodePathFinalApplication/README.md

 * [list first screen here]
    * [list associated required story here]
    * ...
-   uiviewcontroller which contains
-   sign in and sign up page for users
+   UIviewcontroller which contains Sign In and Sign Up page for users

 * [list second screen here]
    * [list associated required story here]
    * ...
-   home page of app where users can direct themselves to the options contained in the app
+   Home page of app where users can direct themselves to the features/options containedin the app

 ### 3. Navigation